ArmisSecurity/blueborne/README.md

 Under 'l2cap_infra' a general testing framework to send and receive raw l2cap messages (using scapy) can be found.

+Under 'nRF24_BDADDR_Sniffer' a tool to capture bluetooth mac addresses (BDADDR) over the air, using a nRF24L01 chip

 For more details on BlueBorne, you may read the full technical white paper available here:

 https://www.armis.com/blueborne/